I Got Scalp Injections For My Thinning Hair — & This Is What Happened

 Wait, How Much?

-“There’s a wide range of fees out there,” said Dr. Dubow, noting he’d seen treatments offered for as low as $500 USD ($660 CAD).
+“There’s a wide range of fees out there,” said Dr. Dubow, noting he’d seen treatments offered for as low as $500.
 “But the systems that achieve the highest PRP concentrations are the ones that are more labor-intensive.
 I also think it’s important to have an actual physician do the injections.”

-“There’s a wide range of fees out there,” said Dr. Dubow, noting he’d seen treatments offered for as low as $500 USD ($660 CAD).
+“There’s a wide range of fees out there,” said Dr. Dubow, noting he’d seen treatments offered for as low as $500.
 “But the systems that achieve the highest PRP concentrations are the ones that are more labor-intensive.
 I also think it’s important to have an actual physician do the injections.”

 Advertisement

-Note: Correction: An earlier version of this story noted the blood taken was 500 cc's.
-It is actually 50 cc's.